ncatlab/nlab-content/pages/1342.md

 * Sharon Hollander, _A Homotopy Theory for Stacks_ ([arXiv](http://arxiv.org/abs/math.AT/0110247))

-spells out how the familiar formulation of the descent condition for ordinary [[stacks]] is equivalent to the corresponding descent condition for simplicial presheaves, duscussed above.
+spells out how the familiar formulation of the descent condition for ordinary [[stacks]] is equivalent to the corresponding descent condition for simplicial presheaves, discussed above.

 ## Codescent